Skip to content

 Active jobs

-Recent and running batch jobs can be viewed using the Jobs section on the top navbar and selecting Active jobs.
-Here you can view the current status of the job and what kind of resources were requested.
+Recent and running batch jobs can be viewed using the Jobs section in the top navbar and selecting Active jobs.
+Here you can view the current status of your jobs and what kind of resources were requested.
 Deleting a running job will cancel the job.

-In the future it will become possible to submit batch jobs through the web interface, but for now the recommended way is to launch the jobs using sbatch from the shell.
+In the future, it may become possible to submit batch jobs through the web interface, but for now the recommended way to launch standard batch jobs is using sbatch from the shell.

 Interactive apps

-Interactive apps are programs that can be launched and run on the compute nodes and provide a web interface.
+Interactive apps are programs that can be launched and run on the compute nodes and provide a graphical user interface.
 These are apps such as Jupyter Notebook, RStudio and Visual Studio Code.
+For a full list of applications and specific instructions, see the Interactive apps page.

-If the interactive app does not start or does not work as expected you can delete the session and try to launch the app again.
+If an interactive app does not start, or does not work as expected, you can delete the session and try to launch the app again.
+See also Troubleshooting.

 Partitions and resources

-Only some of the partitions on the system are available for use in the web interfaces.
-Some apps have a more limited set of partitions available than other apps.
+Only a few partitions of Puhti and Mahti are available for use in the web interfaces.
+Some apps also have a more limited set of partitions available than others.

 In the Puhti web interface, the interactive, small, test, gpu and gputest partitions are available.
-Selecting the gpu or gputest partition will allocate a Nvidia V100 GPU.
+Selecting the gpu or gputest partition will allocate one Nvidia V100 GPU.
+See the Puhti partitions page for general information about queues on Puhti.

 In the Mahti web interface, the interactive and gpusmall partitions are available.
-Selecting the gpusmall partition will allocate a split Nvidia A100 GPU (a100_1g.5g).
-For more details about the split GPUs, see the Mahti partitions page.
+Selecting the gpusmall partition will allocate a split Nvidia A100 GPU (a100_1g.5g) with 1/7th of the compute capacity of a full A100.
+For more details about the split GPUs on Mahti, see the Mahti partitions page.